Satvik-kumar/Satvik-s-news-website/README.md

    - If your project requires configuration files or environment variables, explain how to set them up.

 6. **API Usage:**
-   - If your project relies on external APIs (like the GitHub API), provide instructions on how to obtain API keys and how they should be used.
+   - If your project relies on external APIs, provide instructions on how to obtain API keys and how they should be used.

 7. **Authentication:**
    - If your project requires authentication (e.g., GitHub OAuth), explain the setup process and how users can authenticate.